- Face ID allows for two appearances: the primary appearance and an alternate appearance, with biometric data saved only on the iPhone.

 - Face ID access includes purchases, Apple Pay y apps sensitive; some actions still require a password.

 If you've ever wanted your iPhone to recognize another person or identify you in less common situations, you've come to the right place.
-Here, you'll find a clear and straightforward explanation of how to add another face to Face ID, what limits Apple imposes, how it works with a mask, and what alternatives you have with the Apple Watch.
-The goal is for you to master all the Face ID options without leaving anything out..
+Here you'll find a clear and straightforward explanation of how to add another face to Face ID, the limitations Apple imposes, how it works with a mask, and what alternatives you have with the Apple Watch.
+The goal is for you to master all the Face ID options without missing a thing.

-In addition to guiding you step-by-step, we'll review the access Face ID grants within the system, which models can be unlocked while wearing a mask, and some safety considerations to keep in mind.
-We will also clarify why iPhone does not allow more than two appearances and how this differs from what many do.
-Android.
+In addition to guiding you step by step, we'll review what access Face ID grants within the system, which models can be unlocked with a mask, and some important security considerations to keep in mind.
+We'll also explain why iPhones don't allow more than two Face ID appearances and how this differs from what many Android phones do.

 Face ID today: what it is, what it's for, and why add another face

-Since it arrived with the iPhone X in 2017, Face ID became the star biometric system on iPhones, leaving the leading role to facial recognition and relegating Touch ID to specific models such as the iPhone SE family.
-Apple has been polishing the reliability Face ID, but there are situations (new glasses, makeup, masks) where it may be helpful to register an alternative.
+Since its introduction with the iPhone X in 2017, Face ID has become the flagship biometric system on iPhones, giving facial recognition the leading role and relegating Touch ID to specific models like the iPhone SE family.
+Apple has been refining the reliability of Face ID, but there are situations (new glasses, makeup, face masks) where registering an alternative might be useful.

-That's where the "Set an alternate appearance" option comes in.
-In practice, this means you can register a second appearance: it can be your own face in different conditions (for example, with and without glasses) or the face of another trusted person.
-It is a very useful feature if you occasionally share your iPhone with your partner or children..
+This is where the "Set Up an Alternate Appearance" option comes in.
+In practice, this means you can register a second appearance: it can be your own face under different conditions (for example, with and without glasses) or the face of another trusted person.
+It's a very useful feature if you occasionally share your iPhone with your partner or children.

-Over time, Face ID has also received specific improvements, such as mask mode for certain models and the ability to add “clear glasses” as a recognized accessory.
-These small innovations make daily life easier, especially in contexts where the face varies or part of the face is covered..
+Over time, Face ID has also received specific improvements, such as mask mode on certain models and the ability to add "clear glasses" as a recognized accessory.
+These small updates make daily life easier, especially in situations where the face changes or part of it is covered.

-It's worth mentioning that the system has not been without its share of criticism and attention-grabbing headlines, with debates about its "downside" and cases in which Apple acknowledged potential flaws in very specific circumstances.
-Even so, Face ID remains the default option on the vast majority of modern iPhones due to its speed and convenience..
+It's worth mentioning that the system hasn't been without its critics and attention-grabbing headlines, with debates about its "dark side" and cases where Apple acknowledged potential flaws in very specific circumstances.
+Even so, Face ID remains the default option on the vast majority of modern iPhones due to its speed and convenience.

-Before we get into the details, a bit of background on privacy: the biometric data used by Face ID is stored on the device itself, within the Secure Enclave, and is not uploaded to external servers.
-This means that if you reset your iPhone, you'll have to set up Face ID again from scratch because that information doesn't travel with your backup..
+Before we get into the details, a brief note on privacy: the biometric data used by Face ID is stored on the device itself, within the Secure Enclave, and is not uploaded to external servers.
+This means that if you reset your iPhone, you'll have to set up Face ID from scratch because that information isn't included in your backup.

 What access does Face ID grant on the iPhone?

 Registering a face (or an alternate appearance) isn't just for unlocking your iPhone.
-Face ID opens the door to a host of features that rely on your identity for protection.
-When you add a second face, that person will have the same level of access to everything that relies on Face ID..
+Face ID unlocks a host of features that rely on your identity for security.
+When you add a second face, that person will have the same level of access to everything that depends on Face ID.

-These are the areas which you can access Once your face is verified with Face ID, as it applies to current iPhones:
+These are the areas you will be able to access once your face is verified with Face ID, just like on current iPhones:

 - iPhone unlock without entering the access code.